kasuncsb/Link-Shortener/README.md

 - **MySQL connection refused**: use `--network host` or set `MYSQL_HOST=172.17.0.1`.
 - **Redis connection refused**: set `REDIS_HOST=172.17.0.1` or run with host networking.

----

-If you want auto-generated `config.json` from env at container start, or a Docker Compose setup, just ask.